 Prerequisites: Go to www.bhc.edu/health.
-Required textbook must be purchased at the Black Hawk College Bookstore prior to the first class.
+Required textbook must be purchased at the BHC Bookstore prior to the first class.

-Mental Health Technician.
+Mental/Behavioral Health Aide.
 This course is open to anyone seeking an entry-level position with the desire to work in the mental health field or someone who wants to gain knowledge in this field.
 It serves to both improve recognition of mental illness and reduce the stigma surrounding it.
 Learn strategies that include understanding of mental disorders, addictive behaviors, psychotropic medications, therapeutic communication, interpersonal communication skills, confidentiality, personal and social boundaries, HIPPA laws, infection control and preparing for employment.
 The Mental Health Technician Certification (CMHT) Exam is available through National Career Certification Board (NCCB).
-Required textbook must be purchased at the Hawk's Hub (the QC campus bookstore) prior to first class.
+Required textbook must be purchased at the BHC Bookstore prior to first class.

 Dental Office Management.
 Students will learn the essential skills for managing the business aspects of a dental practice, becoming an administrative dental assistant and managing a dentist's office.
-Students will learn about dental terminology and anatomy, medical records management, accounts receivable reimbursement management, insurance and patient billing, patient scheduling, procedural and diagnostic coding (CDT-5), and other office responsibilities including arranging staff scheduling and staff meetings.
+Students will learn about dental terminology and anatomy, medical records management, accounts receivable and reimbursement management, insurance and patient billing, patient scheduling, procedural and diagnostic coding (CDT-5), and other office responsibilities including arranging staff scheduling and staff meetings.
 Students should enroll in this program if they are interested in entering the non-clinical side of dentistry.
-This program will provide entry-level administrative assistant training to put the student on a path for team leadership or National Career Certification Board management.
-(NCCB) offers the Certified Dental Office Assistant Exam (CDOA) exam, upon successful completion of the class.
-Required textbook must be purchased at the Black Hawk College Bookstore (QC or East Campus) prior to the first class.
+This program will provide entry-level administrative assistant training to put the student on a path for team leadership or management.
+National Career Certification Board (NCCB) offers the Certified Dental Office Assistant Exam (CDOA) exam, upon successful completion of the class.
+Required textbook must be purchased at the BHC Bookstore prior to the first class.